liquidctl/liquidctl/docs/kraken-x2-m2-guide.md

 #### Deprecated modes

-The following modes are now deprecated and the use of the `--direction backward` is preferred, they will be removed in a future version and are kept for now for backwards compatibility.
+The following modes are now deprecated and the use of the `--direction backward` is preferred, they will be removed in a future version and are kept for now for backward compatibility.

 | `ring` | `logo` | `sync` | Mode | Colors | Notes |
 | --- | --- | --- | --- | --- | --- |